Alex Korban

-Most recently, I spent two years working on software that helps individuals and businesses estimate and reduce their carbon footprint.
+Previously, I led DevOps and frontend teams at an electricity retailer.
+Before that, I spent two years working on software that helps individuals and businesses estimate and reduce their carbon footprint.
 I led a team that developed a new product using Elixir, Phoenix and LiveView.

 In the past, I co-founded a company to visualise geospatial data for the heavy construction industry in order to improve safety and productivity when building roads, tunnels and other infrastructure.

-In the more distant past, I worked on a wide range of software, from early mobile applications back in the days of Palm Pilot and Windows CE, to a flight simulator to guidance software for construction machinery like bulldozers, excavators and even self-driving kerb laying machines (which are massive things 4 metres tall!).
+In the more distant past, I worked on a wide range of software, from early mobile applications back in the days of Palm Pilot and Windows CE, to a flight simulator to guidance software for construction machinery like bulldozers, excavators and even self-driving kerb-extruding machines (which are massive things 4 metres tall!).

 You can find even more details in my CV/resume.